project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 circuit simulator host program provided in ``circuit_simulator.py``.

-In most host applications built with Rig, the graph of vertices and nets fed to the place and route tools are generated just before place-and-route from application-specific data structures.
+In most host applications built with Rig, the graph of vertices and nets fed to the place and route tools are generated from application-specific data structures shortly before performing the place-and-route.
 This allows the majority of the application to use data structures which best fit the application.
-In this circuit simulator example we'll follow this approach too so lets start by defining the some Python classes which make up the API.
+In this circuit simulator example we'll follow this approach too, so let's start by defining the Python classes which make up the API.

 Defining a wire
 ```````````````

-A wire represents a connection from one component's output to many components'
+A wire represents a connection from one the output of one component to the
-inputs and is defined as follows:
+inputs of many other components and is defined as follows:

 .. literalinclude:: circuit_simulator.py
     :language: python